 Safety Harnesses (Vest Style)

 The other widely used safety device used by those that climb trees is called the safety harness.
 Now there are a ton of different kinds of harnesses on the market today.
 Like anything, a lot of them are very similar in construction, but add things to make them more comfortable or user friendly to allow them to be better than the next.
 For the purpose of this article, we are mostly talking about safety, not comfort so I will not go into which has the best comfort or the coolest add-ons.
 There are a couple different types of harnesses that are produced, the vest style harness and the full body harness.
-The vest harness such as the HSS® Reversible Safety Vest, Realtree® APG™ / Blaze pictured below, is a takeoff of the full body with comfort in mind.
+The vest harness such as the Hunter Safety System Treestalker Safety Harnesses, Realtree, Large/X-Large pictured below, is a takeoff of the full body with comfort in mind.
 They are designed to make sure in the event of a fall that they distribute the shock when your harness catches you making the risk of bruises less.
-These types of harnesses are great for youth hunters,such as the: Hunter Safety System Lil Treestalker Safety Vest Harness for Youth They are comfortable and they are made in youth sizes which allow them to insure safety without compromising comfort.
+A hybrid between the vest and full body harness is becoming more and more common and they have almost become one in the same.
+However, these types of harnesses are great for youth hunters,such as the: Hunter Safety System Lil Treestalker Safety Vest Harness for Youth They are comfortable and they are made in youth sizes which allow them to insure safety without compromising comfort.

 The other style harness is the full body, which is the most commonly used type.
 They are very simple to the point.
 They are there to insure in the event of a fall that you are not injured.
 They have straps that go over your shoulders, under both legs, and a belt around your waist.
 This is the style harnesses that I use and I highly recommend that you use one if you are still using a tree belt or none at all.
 They can keep a simple slip from ruining your trip because in many cases you can just climb back on your stand, best case scenario.
 Worst case scenario, in the event your treestand fails or falls to the ground they can save your life and keep you hanging until you can call for safety.
 (On that note, REMEMBER always tell someone where you will be hunting and if you have a cell phone take it with you!!!)

 A safety harness may be more expensive than not using one or finding a cheap tree belt, but at the end of the day, it could save your life, or keep you from having a broken bone or multiple broken bones.
 What is that worth to you?
-If you are purchasing a new treestand, a lot of manufactures like Summit provide you with a harness when you purchase your new treestand.
-Otherwise, a good harness will run between $70 - $150 and is worth every dime.
+If you are purchasing a new treestand, a lot of manufactures like Summit provide you with a free basic harness when you purchase your new treestand.
+Otherwise, a good harness will run between $50 - $150 depending on which manufacture and style you choose and is worth every dollar.